Jupyter Energy

-Increasing Awareness of Energy Consumption in Jupyter Notebooks
+Increasing awareness of energy consumption in Jupyter Notebooks

 Jupyter Notebooks are becoming an increasingly popular tool: These Python-based notebooks run in your browser and combine running code with writing explanatory documentation.
 Notebooks have a client-server architecture – even if they run on a powerful machine, you can still write your code on a light endpoint, such as a laptop.
 Free Jupyter Notebook services such as Google Colab make computing-intensive research fields more accessible to a general audience, but they also hide the amount of power consumed.
 If you're programming on your laptop, you might not even notice that the actual computing part requires a significant amount of resources in a data center.
 It doesn't help that Jupyter Notebooks are most commonly used in data science and Machine Learning, two of the most power-hungry disciplines.
 Hence, in my last semester, I developed an extension for Jupyter Notebooks that alerts you of your energy consumption.